pantheon-systems/documentation/source/content/new-relic.md

   ![Screenshot showing the New Relic landing page.](../images/integrations/newrelic/new-relic-get-started.png)

-1. After agreeing to the New Relic terms of service, you can access the data for your site:
+1. Agree to the New Relic terms of service to access the data for your site:

   ![Screenshot of the New Relic APM dashboard.](../images/integrations/newrelic/new-relic-apm-dash.png)